 We recommend you get diagnosed at home.
 DispatchHealth travels so the flu doesn’t.

 So next time you’re feeling poorly, don’t leave your health to chance or risk contagion in a waiting room full of sick people.
-Call DispatchHealth and get on the road to recovery from the comfort of home!
+Call DispatchHealth and get on the road to recovery quickly without ever getting on the road at all!